dudaji-vn/middo-docs/docs/conversation/how-to-use-conversation/middo-call-minimize-mode.md

 title: Middo Call (Minimize Mode)
 ---

-# How to Use Conversation
+# How to use Conversation

 ### Middo Call (Minimize Mode)